weilandia/coding-for-managers/git/lecture-notes.md

 - View your code on github

 ### Pull Requests: Screening your developments before releasing your code
+When you are working in a team and you want people to review your code before pushing it to the master branch, you can create a pull request on github.
+When you create a pull request, you can ask team members to review your code, see all the changes you made and comment them.

 - Let’s create a new branch where we’ll make some new changes that we’ll review before integrating into our master code base: `$ git checkout -b [your-branch-name]`
 - Make some changes to your code